junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Starry flowing light spreads out of the flask, rising and flying in the air like a dance of pure light before sliding into the thin slit between Cass' lips.

 "Cass?"
 Dean lays his head back to ground gently, reaching a finger beneath his nose to feel the breath.
-Faint air pushes onto his skin, but it only gets weaker and thinner, until completely imperceptible.
+Faint air pushes onto his skin, but it only gets weaker and thinner, until completely undetectable.

 Dean's heart bleeds painfully.
 Is it too late?
 Did they make a terrible mistake and kill Cass, again?
 And this time, he did it himself?
-He shuts his eyes and feels his chest too painful to breathe.
+He shuts his eyes and feels his chest too tight to breathe.

 The lamps around the playground start flickering, lights going on and off, and then explode one by one.

 "Dean!"
-Sam calls out alarmingly, gun dropped into hands intuitively.
+Sam calls out alarmingly, gun dropped into hands instantly.

-Dean snaps open his eyes and checks on Cass instantly.
+Dean snaps open his eyes and checks on Cass immediately.

 Castiel has opened his eyes, though his look is remote and unfocused.
 Bright blue light fills into his pupil, spreading to his face, his body, and then the space around him.
-The light soon gets too bright to look, Dean has to look away and cover his eyes with a raised arm.
+The light soon gets too bright to look, Dean has to look away and cover his eyes with a raised elbow.
 The air is buzzing with static electricity and heat.

 There is a flow of energy rushing towards them and passing by their sides without doing any harm.
 A word suddenly pops into Dean's mind: "solar wind."
 He has seen it from some science channel on motel TV some long time ago, introducing how the sun's activity can let out electrical waves and winds of particles that almost look like a visible wind.
 A wind made of light.
 That must be what is happening now.
-Cass, this holy creature of light, is letting out the beautiful bright rare wonder but he can't see it with his bare eyes, just like he can't look at the Sun directly.
+Castiel, this beautiful holy creature of light, is letting out a bright rare wonder but he can't see it with his bare eyes, just like he can't look at the Sun.
 What a loss.
+Dean is silently in awe for the very few times when he starts to clearly realize the meaning of the word "Angel".

 When the buzzing electrical feeling dies down, Dean turns back and opens his eyes again.